 - Ensuring everyone working with children receives safeguarding training and ongoing support and supervision.

-- Publishing our Child Protection Policy online and circulating it to everyone to whom it applies.
+- Publishing our Child Safeguarding Policy online and circulating it to everyone to whom it applies.

-- Updating and circulating guidelines for appropriate behavior.
+- Updating and circulating guidelines for appropriate behaviour.

 Sharing Information about Child Protection and Good Practice with Parents, Staff and Tutors